GTween Tweening and Animation Library for ActionScript 3

 (timeline demo | animation demo)

-gTweenTimeline lets you set up complex animations or transitions on a virtual timeline.
+GTweenTimeline lets you set up complex animations or transitions on a virtual timeline.
 In addition to tweens, you can add actions and labels at specified positions.
 Pause, reverse, and jump to the start or end of the full timeline as easily as you would with a single tween.
 You can even nest timelines in each other, just like you can do on the Flash timeline.

-gTween even lets you synchronize frame based animations to time based programmatic tweens.
+GTween even lets you synchronize frame based animations to time based programmatic tweens.
 Even if you pause the tween, or change the framerate, your awesome animated effects will stay perfectly timed.

 var myTween:GTween = new GTween(myTarget, 2, {x:50, alpha:1}, {ease:Sine.easeInOut});